gulam101/Survey-Form/README.md

 ### Things I will add in the future: ###
-I will add PHP to get the form to actually submit.
-Also another one thing is that the webpage seems to be cramped into one space.
-I will go ahead and change it so that the webpage will have space.
+I will add PHP to get the form to submit.
+Also, another one thing is that the webpage seems to be cramped into one space.
+I will go ahead and change